Cyber crime, fraud and scams

 Don’t give your passwords or bank details to anyone.
 If you receive an unexpected phone call you can hang up, look up the public telephone number for the organisation and call them yourself.
 Read on for more information on current scams and how to spot them and what to do if you’re targeted.

-Unfortunately, there is a wide range of fraud and crime that can be undertaken online and on your doorstep during this period of social distancing and self isolation.
+Unfortunately, there is a wide range of fraud and crime that can be undertaken online and on your doorstep which has escalated because of the pandemic, Covid-19.
 Read our alphabetical list of scams, fraud and cyber crime.
 Be wary and be alert.

-If you know your neighbour, then ask a neighbour, but if you are not sure – don’t open the door.
-Contact CityLife line for help.
+If someone knocks at your door: if you are not sure – don’t open the door.
+If you know and trust your neighbour you can ask a neighbour for help.
+Or contact CityLife line for help.
 This is coordinated jointly by the Council with the statutory sector.
 This Citylife Line is a safe way to get your essential supplies – food, prescriptions and hygiene products.